preparation and aftercare

 Perfume applied directly to skin

-If you tan every 2–3 weeks, proper removal and prep are what keep your results looking smooth, even, and natural.
+If you tan every regularly, proper removal and prep are what keep your results looking smooth, even, and natural.
 Consistent skin care between appointments is the difference between a good tan and a flawless one.

 Removing Your Previous Tan